anshu06468/shop_app_flutter/README.md

 These two used to register providers

 #### Provider and Consumer
-Provider - where you wants a rebuild whenever the notifyChange is called__ Consumer - where you wants a small part to be rebuild not the whole class__ Both are generic type
+Provider - where you wants a rebuild whenever the notifyChange is called</br>
+Consumer - where you wants a small part to be rebuild not the whole class</br>

-## ChangeNotifier mixin is used to use providers in the Package
+Both are generic type